otaviokr/jsnake/README.md

 		the previous step.

 #### Iteration 01 - Window spotted
-	- [ ] Create the JFrame, with a title
+	- [x] Create the JFrame, with a title

+		The JFrame is the class that defines the windows where we can present the game.
+Very simple, but we are just getting started!

 #### Iteration 02 - Hey, a snake!
 	- [ ] Create branch snake from master